The Airmen's Stories - Sgt. J Stefan

 On 10th December 1940 his Hurricane got stuck in soft ground after landing at Luton causing minor damage.

 Stefan was shot down on 19th March 1941 over Dungeness.
-With two other 1 Squadron Hurricanes he was attacked by two Me109's.
+Flying with two other No.1 Squadron Hurricanes he was attacked by two Me109s.
 His Hurricane, Z2810, was damaged and he made a forced landing near Udimore, Sussex.
 He was uninjured.

 He was posted to 312 Squadron on 27th November 1942.
 Stefan had health problems and on 10th March 1943 he was sent on sick leave.

 On 24th March he returned to operational flying duties but two days later was transferred to 57 OTU Eshott as a flying instructor.
 He also had to attend an RAF Medical Board regarding his health.